I am a trainer and consultant in lean manufacturing, Six Sigma, quality management, and business management.

 - Preventive Action (8.5.3)

-What is a Quality Procedure
+What Is a Quality Procedure?

 A procedure is a statement of what will be done, when it will be done, and by whom.
 It is a set of instructions and intent that anyone in the company can follow (Not a top secret company document for management eyes only as one quality manager once told me!)
-It is a specific way to carry out a process, a set of clear instructions that the staff can refer to help them understand and conduct their daily work in an efficient and repeatable manner.
+It is a specific way to carry out a process, a set of clear instructions that the staff can reference to help them understand and conduct their daily work in an efficient and repeatable manner.

-ISO 9001 says that only certain requirements within your quality management system have to have a documented procedure, other procedure requirements depend on the size and complexity of the processes and the overall system as well as the competence of the staff.
+ISO 9001 says that only certain requirements within your quality management system have to have a documented procedure.
+Other procedure requirements depend on the size and complexity of the processes and the overall system as well as the competence of the staff.